peelmicro/node-with-react-fullstack-web-development/README.md

 *   it executes both server and client at the same time

-# before executing it, setting credentials and variables must be updated
+# Before executing it, setting credentials and variables must be updated

 1st) Rename config/dev.example.js to dev.js